How to Test Ad Creatives for iOS Games Post IDFA

 DON'T edit ad groups/ ad sets of your campaigns

 When testing ad creatives for your game, consistency is key.
 Avoid edits to your ad groups to ensure the test is accurate.
-If you need to make any edits, make sure to do it to all the test groups at the same time.
-This consistency prevents you from messing your tests and will help you collect reliable data to improve your campaigns.
+If you need to make any edits, make sure to do it for all the test groups at the same time.
+This consistency prevents you from messing up your tests and will help you collect reliable data to improve your campaigns.

 Take time to analyze your results

 After running the test, take time to analyze the results.
 Study the performance metrics keenly to understand if the creatives helped you reach your audience effectively.
 You also want to know if the creatives enticed users to download your game and if they positively impacted your brand awareness.

 Paid advertising for game devs

 Organic marketing is great, but it won’t take you all the way to game marketing success!
 Don’t be afraid to invest in paid advertising, as it can help you generate the reach and engagement you need.
 Still not convinced?
 Check out The Complete Paid Marketing Guide for Video Games!